Labour ‘apologises to the people of Rochdale’ after George Galloway victory

 The contest in Rochdale has seen accusations of intimidation and divisiveness, but resulted in a majority for Mr Galloway of more than 5,000 votes.

-Labour has apologised to the voters of Rochdale for not fielding a candidate after the by-election triumph of George Galloway, who the party warned will stoke “fear and division”.
+Labour has apologised to the voters of Rochdale for not fielding a candidate after the by-election triumph of George Galloway, following what Rishi Sunak described as “one of the most divisive campaigns” in recent times.

 Mr Galloway, one of Britain’s most divisive politicians, swept to victory in the greater Manchester seat, gaining almost 40% of the vote in a contest mired in chaos and controversy and dominated by the Gaza conflict.